-Currently WARN has members in the following countries; China, Taiwan R.O.C., South Korea, Thailand, Hong Kong, the Philippines, Malaysia, Indonesia, Vietnam, Laos, Cambodia, we hope to include members from Myanmar, Brunei, Papua New-Guinea, Japan and North Korea soon.
+Currently WARN has members in the following countries; China, Taiwan R.O.C., South Korea, Thailand, Hong Kong, the Philippines, Malaysia, Indonesia, Vietnam, Laos, and Cambodia, we hope to include members from Myanmar, Brunei, Papua New Guinea, Japan, and North Korea soon.

 2009 – 1st meeting of WARN was held at Pin Tung University in Kaochung, Taiwan

 2010 – 2nd meeting was held in Cuc Phuong National Park, Vietnam

 2011 – 3rd meeting was hosted by WFFT in Thailand

 2013 – WARN officially legally registered

 2012 – 4th Annual meeting in Sabah, Malaysia

 2014 – 6th WARN annual meeting by KFBG in Hong Kong